Kizil Caves: First Indo-Iranian Style: delicate "orange and green" paintings

 The Kingdom of Kucha, the most populous oasis in the Tarim Basin, occupied a strategic position on the Northern Silk Road, which brought it prosperity, and made it a wealthy center of trade and culture.
 Kucha was part of the Silk Road economy, and was in contact with the rest of Central Asia, including Sogdiana and Bactria, and thus also with the cultures of India, Iran, and coastal areas of China.
-Early visitors are known, such Maes Titianus.
+Early visitors are known, such as Maes Titianus.
 Since the 2nd century CE, under the auspices of the Han dynasty and the Kushan Empire, numerous great Buddhist missionaries passed through the Tarim Basin on their way to China, such as the Parthian An Shigao, the Yuezhis Lokaksema and Zhi Qian, or the Indian Chu Sho-fu (竺朔佛).
 Culture flourished, and Indian Sanskrit scriptures were being translated by the Kuchean monk and translator Kumarajiva (344–413 CE), himself the son of a Buddhist man from Kashmir and a Kuchean princess, sister of the King.

 The 1st Style, sometimes called "First Indo-Iranian style" to denote influences from India and Central Asia, covers a period from 300 to 500 CE, and is characterized by Gandharan themes and orange and green hues, having a strong flavour of India: female dancers and musicians are often naked or half-naked with full breasts.
 The art of these paintings is quite refined, and forms the "Classical" period of the art of Kizil: the shades are delicate, the lines are fine and elegant, the colors blend progressively to give a sense of texture and volume.
 The paintings of Bamiyan in northern Afghanistan are generally considered as the precussors of the art of the Kizil Caves.
 Towards the end of the period, the influence of the art of Gandhara is considered as a consequence of the political unification of the area between Bactria and Kucha under the Hephthalites, which lasted from 480 to 560 CE, or a few decades later.

 Period 1: "Classical" early style (circa 300–400 CE)

 The earliest paintings at Kizil belong to a "Classical" stage.
 Their style is very elegant and "painterly", with sophisticated shading of the bodies to express sculptural volume.
 The lines are refined and subtle, the colors blend softly.
 This style is also characteristically Indian, and may be related to Gandhara or Kashmir.
-This early style is examplified by the Cave of the Hippocampi (Cave 118), and may form a distinctive school.
+This early style is exemplified by the Cave of the Hippocampi (Cave 118), and may form a distinctive school.
 This contrasts with the style of the following stage, as seen in the panels in the cella of the Cave of the Statues, such as the "Cowherd Nanda", which is much bolder, using intense colors (but still browns, greens and oranges only), thicker lines and simpler patterns.